getodk/docs/docs-syntax-guide.rst

 Sidebar navigation menu
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``index.rst`` file serves as a front-page to the documentation and contains the main tables of content, defined using :rst:dir:`toctree` directives.
+The :file:`index.rst` file serves as a front-page to the documentation and contains the main tables of content, defined using :rst:dir:`toctree` directives.

 These :rst:dir:`toctree` directives control the sidebar navigation menu.
-To add a new document to a table of content, add the file name (without the ``.rst`` extension) to the relevant list of file names in ``index.rst``.
+To add a new document to a table of content, add the file name (without the ``.rst`` extension) to the relevant list of file names in :file:`index.rst`.

 .. _secondary-tocs: